-Table 29: List of places listed under the Heritage of Western Australia Act 199058
+Table 29: List of places listed under the Heritage Act 201858

 The City is not responsible for maintaining a list of properties considered to be of a State level of heritage significance.
 However the City should ensure that all of the places contained, or proposed to be contained on the State Register of Heritage Places are protected from inappropriate development either directly on the site containing the place, or adjacent to a place.